-- Whenever sufficient data on the variable parameter is available, it is recommended to choose the distribution function describing the observed data the best. - On the contrary, when no specific information is known, a uniform distribution should be set by default to ensure the same probability for all values within of the variable parameter's validity domain.
-It is the least risky option but the least precise one as well as it can imply a low technological relevance for example - When designing simplified models for current situation while including a prospective analysis, the choice of a triangular or Gaussian distribution is recommended: such distributions will associate a higher weight to the current situation (top of the triangle or mean value for the Gaussian distribution) and a much lower weight to emerging technologies for example. - The Beta distribution is a continuous probability distribution relying on two parameters that can be used to estimate random variables between 0 and 1.
+- Whenever sufficient data on the variable parameter is available, it is recommended to choose the distribution function describing the observed data as much as possible. - On the contrary, when no specific information is known, a uniform distribution by default is recommended from our experience to ensure the same probability for all values within of the variable parameter's validity domain.
+It is the least risky option but the least precise one as well as it can imply a low technological relevance for example - When designing simplified models for current situation for which future developments are already foreseen and quantified, the choice of a triangular or Gaussian distribution is recommended: such distributions will associate a higher weight to the current situation (top of the triangle or mean value for the Gaussian distribution) and a much lower weight to emerging technologies for example. - The Beta distribution is a continuous probability distribution relying on two parameters that can be used to estimate random variables between 0 and 1.
 It is a very flexible distribution function and can represent proportions, percentages, or probability outcomes (Lehoczky, 2001) - Discrete distributions are also another possibility whenever several different options are available for the variable parameter, for example when investigating the sensitivity of the choice of a type of material (recycled or not) on the environmental impacts.
 A statistical weight could also be associated to the values of these discrete distributions, for example for diesel or electric drilling knowing that the latter is less common than diesel drilling.